Pranoy05/MD_code/README.md

 # MD_code
 A simple molecular dynamics (MD) simulation code written from the ground up.
 Part of my internship at IITK.

-Ver 0.0:
+Initial version:
 written by Gemini AI.
 Used to get an outline.
-Not uploaded here.

 Ver.
 1.0:
 Forcefield is a 1D double well potential, U(x) = Uo (1-x^2)^2